- Traumatic events

 They can become trapped in a recurring pattern of responses associated with the original danger or trauma, even after the traumatic event has concluded.

-As a result, humans experience not only immediate responses to trauma but also longer-term trauma reactions.
+As a result, humans experience immediate responses to trauma and longer-term trauma reactions.

 5 Immediate trauma responses